Facilities and services

 The Department of Prints and Drawings is devoted to serving the public interest, which it is able to do in many different ways.

-The most important ways are through the exhibition programme, by which selections from the collection are put on show for periods of three or four months, and through the Study Room, where any visitor can ask to see any object in the collection on demand (there is only one item that is restricted on the grounds of its extreme fragility).
+The most important ways are through the exhibition programme, by which selections from the collection are put on show for periods of three or four months, and through the Study Room, where any visitor can ask to see any object in the collection by appointment (there is only one item that is restricted on the grounds of its extreme fragility).

 You can find the department on the fourth floor of the Museum, next to the Prints and Drawings gallery, (Room 90).